casumo-archive/eslint-config-casumo/README.md

 2. [Contribution](#contribution)

 ## ESLint Config
-To check how to use our eslint ruleset visit [eslint-config-casumo](./packages/eslint-config-casumo)
+To check how to install and use our ESLint rules visit [eslint-config-casumo](./packages/eslint-config-casumo).

 ## Style Guide